 - Don’t engage with negative or harmful content.

 - Remember that everything you post online can stay there forever, and could also be seen by anybody (“don’t post anything online that you wouldn’t show your grandma” is a good rule to follow).

 - Avoid sharing content that you wouldn’t want your teacher or potential employer to see.

 - Sometimes strong or controversial opinions are better left off social media – writing can easily be misconstrued or taken out of context.

-- Ensure your privacy settings are set to what you want them to be – many people aren’t actually aware of what their privacy settings are).
+- Ensure your privacy settings are set to what you want them to be (many people aren’t actually aware of what their privacy settings are).

-6. Encourage positive online behaviors by teaching students password security
+20. Encourage positive online behaviors by teaching students password security

 Victoria Merinda, HighSpeedInternet.com

-An important part of a positive experience online is to educate your kids about online password security.
+An important part of creating a positive experience online is to educate your kids about online password security.
 Having their social media accounts or phone fall into the wrong hands could potentially lead to inappropriate things being posted on their accounts, or their information being compromised.

-It’s important for family members to sit down with their children and explain the importance of information we post online and how to keep their online accounts safe.
+It’s important for family members to sit down with their children and explain the importance of the information they post online and how to keep their online accounts safe.
 One tip is to make sure you have a long password, which is a lot harder for hackers to figure out than a password that’s filled with numbers and symbols.
 Here is a pro tip from our report: You can choose stronger passwords like “goosegerbilcoffeeiphonepluto” instead of weaker ones like “Sc#[email protected]”.
 Why is the first option stronger?
 New guidelines show substituting numbers or other characters for letters doesn’t make passwords as hard to crack as increasing password length does.